 Moose Hill CSA | Shareholder Information

-The Farm at Moose Hill offers an 18-week (early June through early October) organic CSA with three options for pick-up and two pricing tiers.
+The Farm at Moose Hill offers an 18-week (late May through early October) organic CSA with three options for pick-up and two pricing tiers.

 CSA Program Update

 Right now, we're still planning to start our CSA program on time in late May.
 Arrangements will be made for a safe pick-up process for shareholders and farmers if the COVID-19 situation continues into the CSA season.

 By purchasing a CSA share now, you're giving valuable support to our farmers as they continue to work to provide fresh, sustainable food for our community.

 Sign Up by Mail